plutack/plutack/README.md

 ## Backend Software Engineer

 I'm a backend-focused software engineer passionate about building robust and scalable server-side applications.
-I continuously learn and explore new technologies to enhance my skills in crafting efficient backend solutions.
+I continuously improve my knowledge on programming paradigms and explore new technologies to enhance my skills in crafting efficient backend solutions.

 ### About Me

 - 🎓 Graduate of AltSchool Africa [School of Software Engineering](https://altschoolafrica.com/schools/engineering) Class of 2023
-- 👨‍💻 Seeking entry-level roles as a Backend Engineer or Software Engineer
+- 👨‍💻 Seeking roles as a Backend Engineer or Software Engineer
-- 🌱 Self-taught developer with a fast learning ability
 - 🤝 Open to collaborating on open source projects

 ### Skills & Technologies